-Prior to joining QPWB, Mr. Scharf was a managing attorney of a law firm where he practiced in the Jacksonville office.
-Mr. Scharf defended individuals and corporations in all of his current areas of practice.
+Prior to joining QPWB, Bram was an attorney at a multi-state law firm where he practiced in the Jacksonville office.
+He defended individuals and corporations in all of his current areas of practice.
 His practice also included drafting insurance policies and declaration pages for captive insurance companies created by business owners in order to provide supplementary property and casualty insurance.
 Previously, his practice focused on the representation of employers, insurance companies and servicing agents in workers’ compensation claims.
 He served as a lead attorney in the Fraud Unit and provided training and continuing education to insurance adjusters, nurses and investigators on fighting fraud in workers’ compensation.

-From 1994 through 2002, Mr. Scharf served as an assistant State Attorney in the Fourth Judicial Circuit in Jacksonville, Florida where he participated in over 100 jury trials.
+From 1994 through 2002, Bram served as an assistant State Attorney in the Fourth Judicial Circuit in Jacksonville, Florida where he participated in over 100 jury trials.
 He specialized in the prosecution of complex crimes including public corruption, insurance fraud, homicide, sexual assault, domestic violence, and child abuse.
 He served as Division Chief of County Court where he trained and supervised new prosecutors.
-Mr. Scharf has served as an adjunct professor at the Florida Coastal School of Law and has given numerous lectures on the criminal and civil prosecution of insurance fraud.
+Bram has served as an adjunct professor at the Florida Coastal School of Law and has given numerous lectures on the criminal and civil prosecution of insurance fraud.

-While in law school, Mr. Scharf served as Academic Vice Magister for the Phi Delta Phi academic fraternity and was a member of the ATLA National Student Trial Advocacy Championship Mock Trial Team.
+While in law school, Bram served as Academic Vice Magister for the Phi Delta Phi academic fraternity and was a member of the ATLA National Student Trial Advocacy Championship Mock Trial Team.

 Free Consultation (30 minutes)